Not everyone finds a moment of reprieve in the holidays.

 Ketamine treatment is a breakthrough therapy that has shown remarkable effectiveness in relieving TRD, as well as other chronic, difficult-to-treat mental and physical health issues.

-To learn more about ketamine treatment, and to determine whether it may be right for you, do not hesitate to schedule a free consultation at Vitalitas Denver—a mental health treatment with a full suite of medical staff specializing in this breakthrough new therapy.
+To learn more about ketamine treatment, and to determine whether it may be right for you, do not hesitate to contact us at Vitalitas Denver—a mental health treatment with a full suite of medical staff specializing in this breakthrough new therapy.